breml/rootcerts/README.md

 In fact, if your Go program is run on Linux or an other free Unix derivate, chances are high that the root certificates used by your program are already provided by the Mozilla Included CA Certificate List.

-## Motivation

-For me there are mainly two use cases for this package:

-1. Docker containers from scratch
-2. Poorly maintained operating systems, e.g. in hardware appliances

-### Docker Containers from Scratch

-If one is building a Docker container from scratch, containing a Go program, there are usually two issues:

-1. Timezone data is missing
-2. CA certificates are missing

-The first issue can be addressed with the [`time/tzdata`] package, introduced into the Go standard library with version 1.15.
-The second case can now be mitigated by this package.

-### Poorly maintained appliances

-I'm mainly thinking of hardware appliances like small NAS (network attached storage) systems from vendors like QNAP or Synology when I use the word appliance.
-These systems are based on Linux in most cases and offer SSH access.
-This allows the user to run custom tools on these systems.
-Unfortunately, whenever the vendor of these systems decides to stop shipping firmware updates, the system certificates are also no longer updated and it is often difficult or even impossible to update the system certificates manually.

-Therefore, it is a great advantage if a program like a tool built with Go embeds its own root certificates.

-The following two properties of Go make it a really good candidate for building programs for hardware appliances:

-1. Go programs are statically linked and can be distributed by simply copying the executable.
-2. Go provides greate support for cross compiling for multiple CPU architectures.

 ## Words of Caution ‒ or why you should not use this package

 The root certificates are the top-most certificates in the trust chain and used to ensure the trustworthiness of the